 - The general UK economy

-- National changes to the Local Government Finance System and the Fair Funding Review planned for 2020/21.
+- Changes to the Local Government Finance System and the Fair Funding Review

 People can share their views in the following ways: